SUBMITTING AN ENTRY

 How are the submission and site inspections weighted?

-The submission is worth 30 percent and the site inspection is worth 70 percent.
+The written submission is worth 30 percent and the virtual site inspection/ project team presentation is worth 70 percent.

 When are submissions due?